Rental home insurance, also called landlord insurance, costs about $160 per month to protect your property if you have a long-term or seasonal rental.

 Find Insurance Options for Your Rental Property

 When you're shopping for rental property insurance policies, you may notice that there are different types of policies called "forms."
-Similarly to homeowners insurance, differing rental property insurance forms have different levels of coverage.
+Similar to homeowners insurance, differing rental property insurance forms have different levels of coverage.
 The descriptions provided below are generalized, but they can give you an idea of what to expect for each type of form.

-DP-2: This form provides slightly broader coverage than the DP-1.
+- DP-2: This form provides slightly broader coverage than the DP-1.
 Like the DP-1, DP-2 coverage tends to be on a named peril basis.
 However, DP-2 coverage will generally extend to a broader range of perils.
 For example, an insurer might offer coverage for burglary damage in its DP-2 policy but not in its DP-1.
-The DP-2 form also improves over the DP-1 by typically providing coverage on a replacement cost basis, meaning that damage will be covered at the price it would take to cover the damage at current market prices, without accounting for depreciation.
+The DP-2 form also improves on the DP-1 by typically providing coverage on a replacement cost basis, meaning that damage will be covered at the price it would take to cover the damage at current market prices, without accounting for depreciation.

-DP-3: This form, the most expensive, provides the broadest range of coverage of the three.
+- DP-3: This form, the most expensive, provides the broadest range of coverage of the three.
 This type of policy will provide extensive peril coverage, protecting against all perils except those explicitly excluded in the policy.
 Like the DP-2 policy, its coverage will be provided on a replacement cost basis.

 The coverage provided by rental property insurance will vary by insurer, and coverage that is standard with one insurer may be optional or unavailable with another.
 Below we've listed a few examples of common endorsements you may be able to add to your rental property insurance.
 We recommend shopping for quotes to find the best combination of price and coverage that fits your needs.